 Mixing in the rice seasoning to freshly cooked rice is a delicate process.
 Don’t use a metal container to mix the rice, either use glass, plastic, or more authentically a hangiri.
 You need a rice paddle and gradually spread the rice seasoning all over the rice while fanning and moving the rice around, without damaging the grains.

 To get the most authentic sushi rice, use one of the Japanese rice varieties like and mix the rice in an authentic Hangiri.
-If it’s made of cedar wood, it would release some woody tones in the rice as well, making it more flavourful
+If it’s made of cedar wood, it would release some woody tones in the rice as well, making it more flavorful

 All you need to do is transfer your cooked sushi rice into an airtight container and store in the fridge.
 We have no dairy or perishables in our sushi rice recipe, so your cooked sushi rice should stay good in the fridge for about 1-2 days.
 While you can technically store it for longer, if not had fresh or within 1-2 days, you will the experience that is good sushi rice.